-The undarstanding of the cultural heritage has expanded considerably over the past decades and has been created the concept of intangible cultural heritage This type of heritage refers to knowledge, skills, customs and practices transferred from generation to generation (or from a teacher) and is used today.
-To emphasise that intangible cultural heritage is an important part of our lives right now and that it varies according to people and circumstances, it is also called live inheritance.
+The understanding of cultural heritage has significantly expanded in the last decades, and efforts have been made to create an Intangible Cultural Heritage (ICH) term.
+This type of heritage refers to knowledge, skills, customs and practices transferred from generation to generation (or from teacher to pupil) and is in use today.
+To emphasise that intangible cultural heritage is an important part of our lives right now and that it varies according to people and circumstances, it is also called a living inheritance.

 Community